 What is A late Anglo-Saxon or early medieval fortified manorial complex to the west of Wadenhoe village, including part of an associated deer park.?

-This late Anglo-Saxon or early medieval fortified manorial complex is located west of Wadenhoe village in Northamptonshire and represents an important example of elite settlement from the early medieval period.
+The fortified manorial complex west of Wadenhoe is a late Anglo-Saxon or early medieval defensive settlement that exemplifies the architectural and territorial ambitions of the period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003628.

 Who is responsible for protecting A late Anglo-Saxon or early medieval fortified manorial complex to the west of Wadenhoe village, including part of an associated deer park.?